Cowboy Bebop (2021 TV series): Development

-On June 6, 2017, it was announced that an American live action adaptation of Cowboy Bebop was being developed for television by Tomorrow Studios—a partnership between Marty Adelstein and ITV Studios, alongside Sunrise Inc., which also produced the original anime—with Christopher Yost serving as the series writer.
+On June 6, 2017, it was announced that an American live action adaptation of Cowboy Bebop was being developed for television by Tomorrow Studios—a partnership between Marty Adelstein and ITV Studios, alongside Sunrise Inc., which also produced the original anime—with Christopher Yost as the series writer.
 On November 27, 2018, Netflix announced that the live action series would be heading to its streaming service.
 One of the Tomorrow Studios' producers, André Nemec, was appointed as the showrunner who previously discovered the anime through his brother around 2011.
 In an interview with Vanity Fair on October 26, 2021, Yost said he had already started planning a second season for the series before writing the first season, which is something Nemec also hinted at.
 However, on December 9, 2021, Netflix canceled the series after one season.

 Casting

-On April 4, 2019, Variety reported that John Cho, Mustafa Shakir, Daniella Pineda and Alex Hassell were all cast in lead roles as Spike Spiegel, Jet Black, Faye Valentine and Vicious in the series.
+On April 4, 2019, Variety reported that John Cho, Mustafa Shakir, Daniella Pineda and Alex Hassell were cast in lead roles as Spike Spiegel, Jet Black, Faye Valentine and Vicious in the series.
 On August 22, 2019, it was announced that Elena Satine was cast as Julia.
 On November 19, 2020, Deadline Hollywood reported that Geoff Stults, Tamara Tunie, Mason Alexander Park, Rachel House, Ann Truong and Hoa Xuande have been cast as Chalmers, Ana, Gren, Mao, Shin and Lin.
 James Hiroyuki Liao had joined the cast by August 2021, along with Blessing Mokgohloa as Santiago and Molly Moriarty as Kimmie Black.
 On September 25, 2021, Jan Uddin and Lydia Peckham, Adrienne Barbeau, Josh Randall, Rodney Cook, and Ira Munn and Lucy Currey were officially cast as Asimov and Katerina Solensan, Maria Murdock, Pierrot Le Fou, Teddy Bomber, and Punch and Judy.
 Cali Nelle was also confirmed to play Abdul Hakim.

-When Cho came across the project, he remarked about the anime, "It's really interesting and smart and funny...All the characters are coming from places of loss, and there are a lot of defense mechanisms to deal with that sense of loss that informs the whole show."
+When Cho came across the project, he remarked about the anime, "It's really interesting and smart and funny...
+All the characters are coming from places of loss, and there are a lot of defense mechanisms to deal with that sense of loss that informs the whole show."
 He continued, "I investigated the anime and just thought this was the most unique piece of entertainment I had seen in a long time: the combination of genres, characters, the music."
-He later called Aneesh Chaganty, director of Searching, to talk about the project.
+He later called Aneesh Chaganty, his director on Searching (2018), to talk about the project.
 Cho remembered that Chaganty encouraged him saying, "You have to do it.”